Hemoprotein

 The heme consists of iron cation bound at the center of the conjugate base of the porphyrin, as well as other ligands attached to the "axial sites" of the iron.
 The porphyrin ring is a planar dianionic, tetradentate ligand.
 The iron is typically Fe2+ or Fe3+.
 One or two ligands are attached at the axial sites.
-The porphyrin ring has 4 nitrogen atoms that bind to the iron, leaving two other coordination positions of the iron available for bonding to the histidine of the protein and a divalent atom.
+The porphyrin ring has four nitrogen atoms that bind to the iron, leaving two other coordination positions of the iron available for bonding to the histidine of the protein and a divalent atom.

 Hemeproteins probably evolved to incorporate the iron atom contained within the protoporphyrin IX ring of heme into proteins.
 As it makes hemeproteins responsive to molecules that can bind divalent iron, this strategy has been maintained throughout evolution as it plays crucial physiological functions.
+The serum iron pool maintains iron in soluble form, making it more accessible for cells.
 Oxygen (O2), nitric oxide (NO), carbon monoxide (CO) and hydrogen sulfide (H2S) bind to the iron atom in heme proteins.
 Once bound to the prosthetic heme groups, these molecules can modulate the activity/function of those hemeproteins, affording signal transduction.
 Therefore, when produced in biologic systems (cells), these gaseous molecules are referred to as gasotransmitters.

 Because of their diverse biological functions and widespread abundance, hemeproteins are among the most studied biomolecules.
 Data on heme protein structure and function has been aggregated into The Heme Protein Database (HPD), a secondary database to the Protein Data Bank.

 Roles

-Hemeproteins have diverse biological functions including oxygen transport, which is completed via hemeproteins including hemoglobin, myoglobin, neuroglobin, cytoglobin, and leghemoglobin.
+Hemeproteins have diverse biological functions including oxygen transport, which is completed via hemeproteins including hemoglobin, hemocyanin, myoglobin, neuroglobin, cytoglobin, and leghemoglobin.

-Some hemeproteins - cytochrome P450s, cytochrome c oxidase, ligninases, catalase and peroxidases - are enzymes.
+Some hemeproteins—cytochrome P450s, cytochrome c oxidase, ligninases, catalase, and peroxidases—are enzymes.
 They often activate O2 for oxidation or hydroxylation.

 Hemeproteins also enable electron transfer as they form part of the electron transport chain.
-Cyctochrome a, cytochrome b, and cytochrome c have such electron transfer functions.
+Cytochrome a, cytochrome b, and cytochrome c have such electron transfer functions.
+It is now known that cytochrome a and cytochrome a3 make up one protein and was deemed the name cytochrome aa3.
 The sensory system also relies on some hemeproteins including FixL, an oxygen sensor, CooA, a carbon monoxide sensor, and soluble guanylyl cyclase.